HaxeExtension/extension-googleplaygames/README.md

 	}

 	function login() {
-		GooglePlayGames.login(); // to force a login request to the user.
+		// to force a login request to the user.
+This is optional and you may not even call this function
+		// at all.
+Call this just if you want to force the user to login (instead of waiting the user to
+		// call displayAchievements or displayScoreboard ...
+		GooglePlayGames.login();
 	}

 	function displayScoreboard() {
-		GooglePlayGames.showSocoreBoard("your-scoreboard-id"); // to open one specific scoreboard.
+		GooglePlayGames.displayScoreboard("your-scoreboard-id"); // to open one specific scoreboard.
 		//GooglePlayGames.displayAllScoreboards(); // to show all scoreboards.
 	}